purchase agreement real estate purchase agreement real estate

 Buyer and Seller Obligations

 Buyers and sellers should meet specific obligations in a purchase agreement.
 The buyer usually agrees to provide earnest money, secure financing, and complete property inspections.
 Sellers, however, are generally required to supply a clear title, provide disclosures, and enable property access for due diligence.
-Each party must adhere to these commitments to avoid breaches which might result in financial penalties.
+Each party must adhere to these commitments to avoid breaches that might result in financial penalties.

 Closing Procedures